Primordial black holes and secondary gravitational waves from inflationary model with a non-canonical kinetic term: conclusion

-In conclusion, with the enhancement mechanism provided by the non-canonical kinetic term with a peak, the Higgs field accounts for the origin of mass and DM in terms of PBHs, the induced SGWs can be tested by PTA observations and the space based GW detectors.
+In conclusion, with the enhancement mechanism provided by the noncanonical kinetic term with a peak, the Higgs field accounts for the origin of mass and DM in terms of PBHs, the SIGWs can be tested by PTA observations and the space based GW detectors.
 In addition to the Higgs field, the enhancement mechanism also works for T-model and other inflationary potentials.
-The energy density of the induced SGWs can have sharp peaks or broad peaks.
+The energy density of the SIGWs can have sharp or broad peaks.
 Both the GW and PBH observations can be used to test this mechanism and probe physics in the early universe.

-\section{The primordial black holes}
+\section{THE PRIMORDIAL BLACK HOLES}

-The primordial black holes could be those detected by LIGO/Virgo collaboration and they can also explain DM, even make up all the DM with the mass in the windows $10^{-17}-10^{-15}M_{\odot}$ and $10^{-14}-10^{-12}M_{\odot}$.
-In this appendix, we briefly review the formulae about the PBHs.
+The stellar mass PBHs could be those detected by LIGO/Virgo collaboration and they can also explain DM, even make up all the DM with the mass in the windows $10^{-17}-10^{-15}M_{\odot}$ and $10^{-14}-10^{-12}M_{\odot}$.
+In this appendix, we briefly review the formulas about the production of PBHs.
 The energy density fraction of PBHs at formation to the total mass of the Universe is

 where $\rho$ is the energy density of the Universe and $\rho_{\text{PBH}}$ is the energy density of PBHs.
-The relation between the density of PBHs at the formation and that at present is
+The relation between the energy density of PBHs at the formation and that at present is

 where the subscript `$0$' denotes the present value of a quantity and $\Omega_{\text{PBH}}=8\pi G \rho_\text{PBH}/ 3H^2 $ is the density parameter of PBHs.
 The relation between the energy density of the radiation $\rho_r $ and temperature $ T$ is